Have you ever found yourself wanting something more from your sex life?

 It’s one of the most common desires we hear from couples.
 And one of those things that can be difficult to create.
 Especially when some of our most common habits, beliefs, and misconceptions about sex are getting in the way.

 If you’ve ever wanted a more connected and fulfilling sex life, there’s 12 common sex mistakes you’re probably making.
-Here’s how to turn them around so you can have more intimate sex.
+Here’s how to turn them around so you can start having more intimate sex.

 Common Sex Mistake #1: